chassisml/chassis/docs/docs/index.md

 ![Chassis logo](images/chassis-logo.png){: style="width:400px; margin-bottom:10px;" }

-* Build [MLflow](https://mlflow.org/) models directly into DevOps-ready container images
+* Build [MLflow](https://mlflow.org/) models directly into DevOps-ready container images for inference
 * Supports parallel builds in Kubernetes jobs, using [Kaniko](https://github.com/GoogleContainerTools/kaniko), no Docker socket required!
 * Generates [Open Model Interface](https://openmodel.ml) compatible images that are multi-purpose and portable, they work on multiple platforms: KFServing and Modzy

-Containerizing your models easily
+* Try the test drive today, then deploy our Helm chart to your K8s cluster to use it for real

-TODO: diagram
+## About Chassis

 Chassis makes it easy to create a deployable docker image from your trained ML model.